tangyz007/Final_project-CS3380/README.md

 > An easier way to figure out which dish you want best for the next meal

+- This is a website for a resturaut.
+This website couold let customers to view dishes of restraut and let manger of resutraut to add, delete and update dishes.
+In home page, viewer will be asked to login as manger or view as customer.

-- The customer can see the menu of food from 5 different contries, also the picture and the comment about the dishes.
+- The customer version can see the menu of food from 5 different types of cuisine with pictures and leave the comment about the dishes.
-- The manager can login to the website, change the infomation of the dishes, add dishes and delete the dishes.
+- The manager version can login to the website, add dishes, delete the dishes and update dishes information.
+Manager could also add a new type of cuisine.